 The spiritual journey requires humility to see with new eyes and willingness to listen with a new heart for the beautifully possible impossibilities that are all around us.
 I use this in week five of counting the Omer.
-To listen along as you read, click on the triangle in the bar below.
-The text follows.

 I know a man who lives in a rainbow.

 I’ve heard the poet who lives on the moon.